VA-Explorer/va_explorer/docs/usage/features.md

 correcting individual VA warnings or errors preventing cause of death assignment, or those leading to an "Indeterminate" assignment by InterVA5.

-- Field workers are able to view and edit VAs they collect
+- Field workers are able to view and edit VAs for their location
 - Data Managers and Admins can do repairs for any VA they have access to
 - View errors and warnings causing issues with VA from both VA Explorer and InterVA5
 - Easily edit VA answers with VA instrument compliant responses